codersemon/codersemon/README.md

 # 👋 Hey, I'm Emon Khan – JavaScript Developer & WordPress Expert

-I'm a **self-taught JavaScript Developer** with a strong focus on **frontend development**, passionate about crafting seamless, interactive, and high-performing web applications.
-Since **2020**, I’ve been delivering top-tier solutions across **Upwork, Fiverr, and other marketplaces**, collaborating with clients worldwide.
+I'm a **self-taught JavaScript Developer & WordPress Expert** with a strong focus on **frontend development**.
+Passionate about crafting seamless, interactive, and high-performing web applications, I’ve been delivering **custom WordPress solutions** and **modern web experiences** since **2020**.

+As a **freelancer on Upwork & Fiverr**, I specialize in building and optimizing **WordPress websites, WooCommerce stores, and custom websites**, working with clients worldwide to bring their ideas to business. 🚀

 ## 🚀 What I Bring to the Table